-With that being said, there are very few nutrients involved and it is still high in cholesterol.
-If this is of concern to you, by all means, enjoy bullet coffee but be sure to enjoy it with a nutritious breakfast.
+With that being said, there are very few nutrients involved and it is still high in cholesterol (read this Healthline article for an alternative perspective).
+If this is of concern to you, by all means, enjoy bullet coffee but consider enjoying it with a nutritious breakfast.
 Don’t forget your eggs and broccoli!
 Or try it with avocado toast with egg and a sprinkling of hemp hearts on top.

 What you need

 - Freshly Brewed Hot Coffee – Use your favorite coffee that you normally enjoy in the morning.
 If we’re getting serious with the specifics, opt for organic fair trade coffee.
 Organic coffee isn’t sprayed with chemicals, which means it has retained more of its vitamins, minerals, and antioxidants.

 - MCT Oil or Coconut Oil – Bulletproof coffee is often consumed for the MCTs (medium chain triglycerides) because, unlike most other fats, they enter the bloodstream immediately upon ingestion.
 This makes them available for energy use by the body right away.
 Coconut oil naturally contains a variety of fats, including MCT.
 If you choose to use coconut oil (which is more affordable) instead of MCT oil, you will get some but not all of the benefits of extracted MCT oil.